English 609 is a graduate course offered by Western Carolina Univesity in Cullowhee, NC.

 Discussion: tapping the unconscious and Bly's Leaping Poetry

-Turco discussion: Sonic level (meter)
+Turco discussion: Sonic level rhyme

 Workshopping